MegaExE/Sunlight_Sensor/index.md

 -------------
 ### Week 6 (October 16, 2017 - November 27, 2017)
 During the Past 5 Weeks the school was on strike.
 This is what I worked on during the strike:
-* I also start reading the build guild on where to start on connection my sensor to my raspberry pi.
+* Started reading the build guild on where to start on connection my sensor to my raspberry pi.

 * I enable the I2C Bus in my raspberry pi 3 to allow the sensor to connect to the Raspberry Pi.
 I also got blinked an LED to work on my raspberry pi 3.
 * I recived the module that I was missing to complete the Student Sense Hat from the prototype lab on the week of October 30, 2017